denis-r4/resolution-and-face-recognition/README.md

 At the moment, there are many solutions of face recognition systems, that have accuracy close to 99% according to [LFW-behcnmark](http://vis-www.cs.umass.edu/lfw/results.html)

 However, detection systems based on a CNN imposes various restrictions on an input data.
 One of them - spatial resolution of an input image (as a rule, the height, and width of an image) must be equal to the size of a network input.
-In practice, there are often cases when the target object in a frame has a smaller size than the size of the entrance window of the network, which may a negatively affects the quality of facial recognition.
+In practice, there are often cases when the target object in a frame has a smaller size than the size of the entrance window of the network, which may a negatively affects the quality of facial recognition, more than that, frequently, undersized or/and blurred face images just skipped.

 <br/>
 <p align="center">